andrewcameronsims/opengallery/README.md

 ### 4. Describe the network infrastructure the App may be based on.

+We have deployed our app using the Heroku cloud service, which is a containerization ecosystem.
+Heroku runs containers called *dynos* which package together an application and all its dependencies.
+Dyno's don't themselves have a permanent filesystem for storage and rely on a database for persisting data.
+The end user is able to use our app through HTTP request-and-response cycles between the browser and the Heroku dynos.

 ### 5. Identify and describe the software to be used in your App.